 At present, the site of the drownings, known as Ebenezer Crossing, is commemorated only by a historic marker.
 Plans to preserve Ebenezer Crossing as a park and improve access to the historic spot are underway, but current public access is exclusively by water.

 This website may receive a commission on purchases made via sponsored links.

 Ebenezer Creek is a peaceful and striking place to kayak, canoe or paddleboard, with beautiful scenery and an abundance of birds, fish and other wildlife.
 The slow, sheltered waters of the creek are an ideal spot for beginners.

 Advance reservations for these trips are usually required.
-Tour companies may be able to arrange transportation to the launch site for an additional fee, please inquire directly.
+Tour companies may be able to arrange transportation to the launch site from Savannah and its vicinity for an additional fee, please inquire directly.

 Savannah Canoe and Kayak offers two tour options to Ebenezer Creek, with 3-hour and 5-hour excursions available.
 3-hour tours $79 per person, 5 hours $95.
 Call 912-341-9502 for reservations.
 More details of 3-hour or 5-hour tours.

 Savannah Coastal EcoTours offers a 3.5 hour kayak tour of Ebenezer Creek. $170 for 1-2 people, plus $50 per additional person.
 Call 912-220-6092 for reservations.
 More details

 Sea Kayak Georgia’s Ebenezer tour is 4 hours long. $75 per person for a minimum of 4 participants.
 Call 912-786-8732 for reservations.
 More details